voodootikigod/smart-utilities/README.md

 	ERROR:gitosis.serve.main:Repository read access denied
 	fatal: The remote end hung up unexpectedly

-It means that you have not created your repository with Joyent, go to http://smart.joyent.com/hosts to add one.
+It means that you have not created your repository with Joyent, go to the [Smart Platform Management - Hosts section](http://smart.joyent.com/hosts) to add one.

 If you see output like this: